Medicaid contracts would shift poor D.C. residents’ health care amid pandemic

 The council has until Sept.
 3 to vote to block the contracts, which would force the city to return to negotiating.
 It would be unusual for the council to take such a step.
 To do so, the council would have to formally end its summer recess.

-McDuffie, who chairs the council’s committee on business and economic development, said he wants Thursday’s meeting to also examine whether the procurement process that led to these contracts followed the city’s rules on giving extra weight to local minority- and women-owned small businesses.
+McDuffie, who chairs the council’s committee on business and economic development, spent the bulk of the four-hour meeting grilling officials about the details of the procurement process, trying to determine whether it followed the city’s rules on giving extra weight to local minority- and women-owned small businesses.

-He noted that Trusted, a qualifying minority-owned D.C. business, was acquired by the larger company CareFirst, and questioned whether CareFirst was inappropriately treated during the negotiations as a local small business.
-McDuffie said he has not been able to learn from the city whether any other local minority- or women-owned business bid on the contract.
+Trusted, a qualifying minority-owned D.C. business, was acquired by the larger company CareFirst, but was scored during the procurement process as if it were still a locally owned business.
+Under McDuffie’s questioning, Chief Procurement Officer George Schutter said that the nine points awarded to Trusted would have dropped to four points if it had been scored based on its status after the merger -- but that the company still would have won the contract in that scenario.

-Turnage told The Washington Post he would send McDuffie documentation of what he described as an “exhaustive” process to evaluate CareFirst’s bid.
+“You have my word that I will propose a change to this law," McDuffie responded.
+"And I hope it is zealously supported by the executive to avoid what happened in this case happening in the future.”

 Lola Fadulu contributed to this report.